search

 The Knowsley Hall Giltwood Armchairs

-A highly important pair of mid 18th century George II period gitlwood rococo armchairs.
+A highly important pair of mid 18th century George II period giltwood rococo armchairs.
 After a design by Matthias Lock, the serpentine top rails with leaf crestings above cartouche shaped, upholstered backs with leaf and 'C' scroll carved mouldings, the upholstered arm rests with accentuated outward scrollings hand rests, the serpentine seat rails with leaf and stylised shell decoration and raised on foliate carved cabriole legs terminating in scroll toes.

 Provenance